Search

 Swiss Chard

 25 to 58 days.
 Beta vulgaris.
 Open Pollinated.
 Celebration Swiss Chard.
 This early-maturing plant produces good yields of vibrant, multicolored Swiss Chard with dark green, glossy leaves.
+It is a popular Swiss Chard variety prized for its multi-colored and uniform plant and striking ornamental qualities.
 The mix contains some of the most intense colors, including gold, red, rose, white, and yellow.
 The stalks are broad, very tender, and fleshy, even at full maturity.
 Great for adding color to salad mixes or harvesting young and selling as baby chard.
-Suitable for an ornamental plant.
 Suitable for containers.
 Excellent choice for home gardens.
 A variety from the USA.

 Lot No: 103189